-1969 Challenge Cup Team Back Row L to R-Dick Smith, Sr., Tim DeBaufre, Bob Schoener, Jr., Stan Dudas, Bob Ross, Al Besselink Front Row L to R-Henry McQuiston, Ted McKenzie Skee Riegel, Jerry Port, Dick Hendrickson campaign plat form.
+1969 Challenge Cup Team Back Row L to R-Dick Smith, Sr., Tim DeBaufre, Bob Schoener, Jr., Stan Dudas, Bob Ross, Al Besselink Front Row L to R-Henry McQuiston, Ted McKenzie Skee Riegel, Jerry Port, Dick Hendrickson

+The opposition slate had a nine-point campaign platform.
 One was to form a chapter in Central Pennsylvania giving those members an opportunity to have their own tournament schedule.
 Another point was to give the members outside the metropolitan Philadelphia area more voice in the Section's affairs.
-The nominees were Bob Rosspresident, Henry Williams, Jr.-first vice president, Stan Dudas-second vice president, Jerry Pisano-secretary and Bob Thatcher-treasurer.
-The nominees from the floor were John Vasco-president, Dick Hendricksonfirst vice president, Henry McQuiston-second vice president and Pete Trenham-treasurer.
+The nominees were Bob Ross- president, Henry Williams, Jr.-first vice president, Stan Dudas-second vice president, Jerry Pisano-secretary and Bob Thatcher-treasurer.
+The nominees from the floor were John Vascopresident, Dick Hendrickson-first vice president, Henry McQuiston-second vice president and Pete Trenham-treasurer.
 Vasco defeated Ross in a very close race and Williams declined to run against Hendrickson who had been the first vice president and tournament chairman for two years.
-Stan Dudas declined to run against McQ uiston and the nominating committee put up Joe Cannon who held the office the year before.
+Stan Dudas declined to run against McQuiston and the nominating committee put up Joe Cannon who held the office the year before.
 McQuiston defeated Cannon and Trenham defeated Thatcher, the professional at the Aronimink Golf Club.
 There were now 389 Section members and 122 members voted in the election.
-Vasco was president of the national PGA Senior's association and had been directing the Section's golf show for four years.
-The award for the Section's "Golf Professional of the Year" went to Pete DeAngelis who had been associated with the Plymouth Country Club for 35 years as caddie master, assistant pro and head professional.
-DeAngelis was known for his education of assistants.
-When the PGA of America started having schools for assistants DeAngelis and some other pros had started holding schools for assistants in Section.
-Hendrickson won the DeBau fre Trophy with an average of 72.4 strokes per round.
+Vasco was president of the national PGA